-See snippet below of the 6 Inch Map for Carragh, Granard.
-There are no archaeological sites of interest identified in this area.
+See snippet below of the 6 Inch Map for Lanseboro.
+The only site of interest identified in this area is the windmill ruins located in the north east corner of the proposed site.

-Figure 3.4: Tailte Eireann Map of Carragh, Granard (extract 6 inch map first edition)
+Figure 3.4: Tailte Eireann Map of Lanesborough (extract 6 inch map first edition)